Sensing-Dev/doc/docs/tutorials/cpp/save-gendc.md

 ## Tutorial

-In the previous tutorials, we used a single BB in a pipeline to obtain sensor data.
-Now, we add binarysaver BB so that we have the flow 1.
-Acquire data then 2.
-Save data in the pipeline.
+In previous tutorials, we utilized a single building block (BB) in a pipeline to acquire sensor data.
+Now, we're incorporating the binarysaver BB to enable a two-step flow: 1.
+Acquiring data, and 2.
+Saving data within the pipeline.

 ![binarysaver-bb-after-data-acquisition-BB](../img/tutorial4-single-sensor.png)

 ### Build a pipeline

-The process of initialize the pipeline `Builder` is the exactly same as the one in the previous tutorials.
+The process of initializing the pipeline `Builder` is exactly the same as in the previous tutorials.

 ```c++
 // pipeline setup